Duelling Surgeon, Colonial Patriot

 A philanthropist, whose genius, whose time, whose fortune were for 50 years the property of every wretch who had a bodily ailment, a mental sorrow, or an empty belly - a patriot who was fearless when all or nearly all were cowards, who was loud in speech for the right when the timid were dumb, who spoke and wrote, and acted, as no man in the country dared to speak, write, and act; who so lived that William Charles Wentworth begged the citizens of this city in accents broken by honourable emotion to sacrifice him in the dispensation of public honors, rather than forget his friend William Bland.
 This is the man upon whose silver head the blessings of thousands were rained every day that it was seen in the streets of our city for more than a generation ...

 Bland was a man of many parts.
 His prominent role in the push for representative political institutions won him enemies as well as friends, and he never shrank from a fight.
 As a doctor, he was admired as much for his benevolence as for his skill.
 Believing in the power of education to produce a better society, he initiated the establishment of Sydney College, predecessor of Sydney Grammar School.
 As an inventor he designed surgical instruments, fire suppression apparatus and, most adventurously, an airship that he was confident would reduce the travelling time between Britain and the colony from two or three months to four or five days.
-His is a story that has been waiting to be told.

-Duelling Surgeon, Colonial Patriot can be obtained from the publisher, Australian Scholarly Publishing or booksellers.
+Duelling Surgeon, Colonial Patriot can be obtained from the publisher, Australian Scholarly Publishing, or booksellers.